Experience Overview

 Accommodation:

-- Hotel (Number of Nights: 1)
+- Hotel or Motel in Bicheno (Number of Nights: 1)

 From your base in Bicheno, drive south to the beautiful Freycinet National Park, home to a wild domain of sublime beaches, whose powder-white sands are lapped by translucent waters.
-Join your leader for the walk to Wineglass Bay, voted one of the world’s top 10 beaches, then after lunch follow the path up to Cape Tourville Lighthouse.
+Join your leader for the walk to Wineglass Bay Lookout, or continue to the beach itself for a swim.
+It was voted one of the world’s top 10 beaches.
+Then after lunch follow the path up to Cape Tourville Lighthouse.
 Pose for a picture (or two) in front of the panoramic views, and then head back to Bicheno.
 This evening, there’s the option for you to join a guided tour for a closer look at the life of the area’s Little Penguins as they return nightly to their rookeries to feed their young.

 Included Activities:

-- Freycinet National Park - Wineglass Bay Lookout walk
+- Freycinet National Park - Wineglass Bay Lookout Walk

 - Freycinet National Park - Cape Tourville Lighthouse & Lookout